NLnetLabs/routinator/doc/manual/source/manual-page.rst

             A list of string each providing the URI for a proxy for outgoing RRDP connections.
 The proxies are tried in order for each request.
 HTTP and SOCKS5 proxies are supported.

-      rrdp-keep-responses
-            A string containing a path to a directory into which the bodies of all HTTPS responses received from RRDP servers will be stored.
-            The sub-path will be constructed using the components of the requested URI.
-For the responses to the notification files, the timestamp is appended to the path to make it possible to distinguish the series of requests made over time.

       max-object-size
             An integer value that provides a limit for the size of individual